Free Independence and Unitary Design from Random Matrix Product Unitaries

-\subsection{Asymptotics of the Weingarten Symbols II: free probability}
+\subsection{Asymptotics of the Weingarten Symbols II: Free Probability}

-We will now analyze the leading-order Haar average of the twirl of higher-order OTOCs.
-Employing the replica trick $\mathrm{tr}[A^k] = \mathrm{tr}[T_\gamma A^{\otimes k}]$, we can re-express the average OTOC Eq.~\eqref{eq:otoc} for any ensemble $\mathcal{E}$ in terms of the corresponding $k$-fold twirl,
+We will now review how the leading-order average of the Haar twirl leads to the free probability result for higher-order OTOCs~\cite{Voiculescu1991,nica2006lectures,SilviaDesigns}.
+Employing the replica method $\mathrm{tr}[A^k] = \mathrm{tr}[T_\gamma A^{\otimes k}]$, we can re-express the average OTOC Eq.~\eqref{eq:otoc} for any ensemble $\mathcal{E}$ in terms of the corresponding $k$-fold twirl,

-This expression can be readily evaluated for the Haar ensemble for large $D$~\cite{SilviaDesigns}, employing the asymptotic expression Eq.~\eqref{eq:leading-wg}.
+This expression can be readily evaluated for the Haar ensemble for large $D$, employing the asymptotic expression Eq.~\eqref{eq:leading-wg}.
 This leads to

 To ease notation, we have introduced the normalized replica expectation value with respect to a permutation $\pi \in S_k$: $\braket{B}_{\pi} := D^{k-\dist(\pi,e)} \tr[B^{\otimes k} T_\pi]$, which agrees with the partitioned moment expression of Eq.~\eqref{eq:fact_moms}.
 Since $0 \leq |\braket{B}_{\pi}| \leq 1$ and the coefficients $\mu(\pi,\sigma)$ are independent of $D$, the leading-order behavior in the large-$D$ limit is determined by minimizing the exponent of $1/D$.
 Using the fact that the cyclic permutation $\gamma \in S_k$ consists of a single cycle, so that $\dist(e,\gamma) = k - \#(\gamma) = k - 1$, the exponent of $1/D$ in Eq.~\eqref{eq:derivation1} can be re-written as